 An adverse possessor can lodge an application for possessory title with the NSW Department of Lands.
 The application must include the following:

-- Period Requirement.
-The adverse possessor must have continuous and uninterrupted possession of the land for at least 12 years.
+- Proof of Occupancy: This is the big one!
+You’ll need to show uninterrupted possession of the land for at least 12 years.

 In addition, the Department of Lands will give the owners of neighbouring land notice of the application for possessory title.
 The notice period is 35 days, but this can be waived if the applicant obtains letters from the neighbours consenting to the application.